sisinflab/warprec/warprec/recommenders/general_recommender/README.md

 Graph-based recommenders exploit the structure of the user-item interaction graph to infer relationships and make recommendations.
 These models capture high-order proximity and implicit associations through walks or neighborhood propagation.
 They are well-suited for uncovering complex patterns in sparse datasets.

-- [LightGCN](graph_based/lightgcn.py):A simplified graph convolutional network designed for collaborative filtering.
+- [LightGCN](graph_based/lightgcn.py): A simplified graph convolutional network designed for collaborative filtering.
 It eliminates feature transformations and nonlinear activations, focusing solely on neighborhood aggregation over the user-item interaction graph.
 By stacking multiple propagation layers, LightGCN captures high-order connectivity, leading to more accurate recommendations with reduced computational overhead.
 ```yaml
 models:
     LightGCN: